menghe529/learngit/readme.txt

 =======
 Hello world!
 >>>>>>> test
-Creating a new branch 'feature1'
+Creating a new branch is quick & simple. test